About Burke Shire

 Century Mine

 Century Mine at Lawn Hill operated from 1999 to 2015.
 During its operational life, Century was Australia's largest zinc mine, employing over 1,000 people from across the Gulf.
 The mine lease and infrastructure are currently in care and maintenance with rehabilitation the main focus of activity.
+In May 2023, Sibanye-Stillwater secured a 100% shareholding in New Century Resources Limited (New Century).
+New Century is now a subsidiary of the Sibanye-Stillwater Group.

-Don't miss the Morning Glory Cloud
+Don't Miss the Morning Glory Cloud

 Usually between August and November a rare meteorological phenomenon known as Morning Glory long, tubular clouds, some up to 1000km in length, can be observed in the skies above Burke Shire.
 The local indigenous name for the cloud is Mabantha.